bertreb/pimatic-tado-reloaded/README.md

 - eco: Set the whole thermostat in eco state
 - power: Switch the thermostat on or off
 - mode: The current mode of the heater (heat,heatcool or cool)
+- manual : Set the current program to manual
-- program: The current program  (manual or auto)
+- auto : Set the current program to auto
 ```

 ### The state variables